MohammedAlasaad/Loopback-JWT/README.md

 ACCESS_TOKEN
 REFRESH_TOKEN
 DB_PASSWORD
-For developemtn we have these on package.json when we run npm run start:watch export ACCESS_TOKEN=123456 && export REFRESH_TOKEN=123456 && export DB_PASSWORD=root && ...
+For development we have these on package.json when we run npm run start:watch export ACCESS_TOKEN=123456 && export REFRESH_TOKEN=123456 && export DB_PASSWORD=root && ...
 ```